nanvel/blog/2017/11/trading.md

 ## Strategies

 > Profitable trading does not have a secret recipe for success.
-There are as many different ways to be profitable as there are traders who know how to utilise the good trading systems out there.
+There are as many different ways to be profitable as there are traders who know how to utilize the good trading systems out there.
 >
 > The Quiet Trader by Atanas Matov